Past Simple of 'be'

 One-sentence rule:

-If the time is finished, use was / were.
+If you are talking about the past and the main verb is be, use was / were.

 9. Easy Way to Remember